Sweden Southern Sweden

 6. Mariakyrkan – Helsingborg’s oldest church

-St. Mary’s Church (Mariakyrkan in Swedish) is Helsingborg’s oldest church and it originally dates back from the 12th century.
+St. Mary’s Church (Mariakyrkan in Swedish) is the oldest church in Helsingborg, and it originally dates back to the 12th century.

-However, the church was rebuilt in its current gothic style in the 15th century where bricks from the old church were reused.
+The church was later rebuilt in its current Gothic style during the 15th century, where some of the bricks from the original church were used.

-The square around the church has a lovely atmosphere with plenty of restaurants and bars.
+The square surrounding the church also has a really nice atmosphere with several restaurants, bars and outdoor seating nearby.

 Mariakyrkan is from the 15th century.
 So impressive!

-For example, we took the path from Kärnan going north to Öresundsparken and Vikingsberg which is only one kilometre more or less.
+We walked the section from Kärnan north towards Öresundsparken and Vikingsberg, which is only around one kilometre or so.

-The next day, Alex ran further along the Landborg Promenade all the way to Sofiero Castle, and he can easily recommend walking further north to get a little away from the city and out into nature.
+The next day, Alex continued running along the Landborgspromenaden all the way to Sofiero, and he would absolutely recommend heading further north if you want a break from the city and more nature around you.

 Landborg Promenaden in Helsingborg

-There is often a nice view of the Øresund Strait from the Landborg Promenade which primarily follows a ridge pulled a little back from the coast.
+There are often great views of the Øresund Strait from the Landborgspromenaden, which mainly follows a ridge slightly set back from the coastline.

 Staircase to Vikingsberg